bcole808/wp-social-metrics-tracker/src/readme.txt

 == Upgrade Notice ==

 = 1.5.3 =
-Allow attachments to be tracked
+Allow attachments to be tracked, and misc. updates

 = 1.5.2 =
 Fixed a bug with Facebook stats on non-English websites